 Preparing For A Marine Survey

-The surveyor should never be asked to prepare a boat for inspection.
-The surveyor may request minor dismantling of interior ceilings, headliners, flooring, etc. in order to gain access to the suspected areas.
-Random removal and examination of below-the-waterline fasteners on wood boats may be required.
-Any dismantling and re-installation of parts should be performed by qualified personnel and is the responsibility of the person ordering the survey.
+The surveyor should never be asked to prepare a vessel for inspection.
+In some cases, the surveyor may request minor dismantling of interior ceilings, headliners, flooring, or other components to gain access to suspected areas.

 CAN I BE PRESENT AT THE BOAT DURING THE SURVEY?

-Normally between 3-8 hours.
+Normally, a marine survey takes between 3-8 hours.
 It really depends on the size of the boat and condition.
 If the boat is extremely simple, open and clean, it’ll take less time.
-A boat that is the same size but in poor condition, dirty, or full of clutter, or complicated systems will take longer.
-But no matter your boats condition; I will take my time and get the job done thoroughly -no matter the time.
-As I am inspecting the boat I am making notes, photographing, testing and recording that information, so I can get the report back to you quickly.
+A boat that is the same size but, is in poor condition, dirty, or full of clutter, or has complicated systems will take longer.

 WHAT ARE YOU LOOKING FOR WHEN YOU SURVEY MY BOAT?